briancaffey/briancaffey.github.io/content/2023/04/30/github-codespaces-for-my-github-pages-blog.md

 Anther great feature of Codespaces is that I can use the built-in Settings Sync app to use my custom VSCode settings on any device (from the browser).

 Be careful!
 When using Codespaces in the browser, `cmd + W` closes the browser window which contains all of the VSCode windows.
 If we were just using VSCode on a laptop, this would only close the current VSCode window.
 You can restore all of the windows in the Codespace by restoring the browser tab (`cmd + shift + T`).

+### Keyboard shortcuts

+Opening and closing a terminal is a little bit tricky on an iPad in Safari.
+To open a new terminal window you can use `^ + shift + ~` and to hide the terminal window you can use `^ + ~`

+### Stopping a Codespace

+You can stop the current codespace by clicking on `Codespaces` in the bottom-left corner of VSCode and then click on `Stop Current Codespace`.